Spec-Ops/credentials-polyfill/README.md

    granted permission to their identity provider to write new keys to their decentralized identity.

-The credential curator can now help the entity to fulfill the credentials query or ask it to accept the storage request.
-Once the credential curator has completed the operation, it must call `complete` on the *CredentialOperation* instance, passing the result of the operation.
-This call will cause the browser to navigate away from the credential curator with the result.
+The credential repository can now help the entity to fulfill the credentials query or ask it to accept the storage request.
+Once the credential repository has completed the operation, it must call `complete` on the *CredentialOperation* instance, passing the result of the operation.
+This call will cause the browser to navigate away from the credential repository with the result.

 **Note: `getPendingOperation` may be changed to use [MessageChannels](https://html.spec.whatwg.org/multipage/comms.html#message-channels). **